 Frankincense has a long history of use, primarily in the Middle East and Asia.
 Most iconic is the tale of the Three Wise Men from the Bible.
 In this story, the Three Wise Men brought baby Jesus gifts of frankincense, myrrh, and gold.
 Historically, the resin was not only burned, but also taken as medicine, although this is no longer commonplace.
 Frankincense resin is one of the most traditional incense resin and it’s scent is nearly universally loved.

 Jasmine is often considered the ‘flower of love’ in the Middle East.
 Jasmine has also long been used for it’s aromatics.
 In addition to it being a popular incense fragrance, it is also used to produce my favorite tea, which is jasmine green tea.

 Lavender is a relaxation classic.
 It’s floral aroma refreshes the mind and body, leaving a calm and serene feeling.
 This flower is used for all sorts of things, including floral crafts, aromatherapy, essential oils, tea, spice blends (such as herbs de province) and incense.
 Burning this fragrance before bed will surely result in a night’s well rest.

-Lemongrass’s uplifting and bright citrus scent brightens the mood and vibe of your surrounding environment.
+Lemongrass has an uplifting and bright citrus scent which can brighten the mood and vibe of your surrounding environment.
 If you’re feeling tired or down, lemongrass will surely pick you up!